vbth7777/mpvServer/README.md

 # MPV Server

-Mini tool to interact MPV in your terminal by web server.
+This is a mini tool that allows you to interact with MPV in your terminal through a web server.

 ## Features:

-- A web server that is localhost (You can use Localtunnel)
+- Provides a local web server (you can use Localtunnel).

-- Run MPV command line in your terminal when you request post .
+- Allows you to run MPV command lines in your terminal by making POST requests.

 ## Summary:

-You can mix them on so other tools to create your unique tool.
+This tool can be combined with other tools to create your own unique toolset.

 ### Example:

-I mix it with SurfingKeys to easily opening video just with my keyboard and some press
+For instance, I have combined it with SurfingKeys to easily open videos using just my keyboard with a few key presses.